-The request and response parameters are specified in Table 31.
+The request and response parameters are specified in Table 32.

-Table 31 - Query Hop Message
+2013 Table 32 - Query Hop Message

-Byte Description Request data 1 Target Endpoint ID $0x00$, $0xFF$ = reserved.
+Tuble 02 Quely 110p message Byte Description Request data 1 Target Endpoint ID 0×00 , $0 \times FF = reserved$.
 (An ERROR_INVALID_DATA completion code shall be returned.)
 2 Message type for which transmission unit information is being requested.
 Use the MCTP control message type number unless another message type is of interest.
 Response data 1 Completion Code An ERROR_INVALID_DATA completion code must be returned if the target EID is not covered by any entry in the bridge's routing table.
-2 EID of the next bridge that is used to access the target endpoint, if any NOTE: This response depends on which bus port the Query Hop request is received over.
+2 EID of the next bridge that is used to access the target endpoint, if any Note: This response depends on which bus port the Query Hop request is received over.
 If this EID is 00h: The EID is covered by the bridge's routing table, but the target EID does not require access by going through this bridge from the port the request was received over.
 This response will be returned if the target EID is already local to the bus over which the request is being received.
 This response is also returned when the target EID is an EID for the bridge itself.
 If this EID is non-zero and is different than the target EID passed in request: The EID being provided is the EID of the "next bridge" in the path to the target EID.
-If this EID is equal to the target EID passed in request: The target EID is accessed by going through this bridge and no additional bridges must be gone through to reach the target.
+If this EID is equal to the target EID passed in request: If this EID is equal to the target EID passed in request: The target EID is accessed by going through this bridge and no additional bridges must be gone through to reach the target.
 3 Message Type.
-This value either returns the message type that was given in the request, or it returns 0xFF to indicate that the information is applicable to all message types that are supported by the bridge.
+This value either returns the message type that was given in the request, or it returns $0xFF$ to indicate that the information is applicable to all message types that are supported by the bridge.
 4:5 Maximum supported incoming transmission unit size in increments of 16 bytes, starting from the baseline transmission unit size $(0 \times 0000 = 64)$ bytes, $0 \times 0001 = 80$ bytes, and so on).

-5:6 Maximum supported outgoing transmission unit size in increments of 16 bytes, starting from the baseline transmission unit $(0 \times 0000 = 64$ bytes, $0 \times 0001 = 80$ bytes, and so on).
+B 3yte Description 5: 5:6 Maximum supported outgoing transmission unit size in increments of 16 bytes, starting from the baseline transmission unit $(0 \times 0000 = 64$ bytes, $0 \times 0001 = 80$ bytes, and so on).
 The responder will return whether this transmission unit size is supported for MCTP packets that it transmits for the given message type.